hypar-io/Elements/README.md

 - Elements uses [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) to generate C# classes from JSON schemas.
 - The default collection type used is `System.Collections.Generic.IList`.
 Primitive types have constructors which take `T[]` for historical support, but these will be upgraded in the future to `IList<T>`.
 - Generated classes are marked as `partial` and do not contain constructors.
 The constructors are contained in the their partial counterparts.
+- Elements uses a custom class liquid template for the code generator which can be found in `/Generate/Templates`.

 ## Geometry